ippc/ippcdj/readme.md

 - Last modified date for pages and publications
 - Versioning of all page content?
 - [Download multiple files](http://stackoverflow.com/a/12951557/412329)
 - Use [Chosen](http://harvesthq.github.io/chosen/) to make globalnav dropdowns friedly.
 Also in admin.
+There's a [Django app](https://github.com/theatlantic/django-chosen), too.
 - Order permission groups alphabetically in admin
 - Country pages:
     - Versioning of Pest Reports.
 Report number: GBR-32/1.
 When edited: GBR-32/2.